 Do you allow music?

 Music may be permitted depending on the location.
-Please indicate in your permit application form whether music is proposed as part of your activity.
+Please indicate in your online permit application form whether music is proposed as part of your activity.

 Can Parks Victoria help organise my ceremony?

 Parks Victoria does not play a role in organising ceremonies.
 The event organiser is responsible for arranging celebrants, photographers and infrastructure such as chairs and signage.

 Weddings at Werribee Park

 Can I book the rotunda at Werribee Park?